 Production of Drought-adapted Intermountain Native Plants Through Low-cost, In-containers for Emerging Western Markets

 The goal of this study is to develop a model nursery production system, with an economic analysis, for drought-adapted native woody and herbaceous perennial species using an alternative in-ground container method in the rural Intermountain West (IMW) to encourage adoption by small entrepreneurs.
-The specific objectives of the project in 2004 are to complete the revision of the original objectives, investigating whether pot-in-pot production of IMW native perennials results in improved growth, thus more production cycles, compared with conventional aboveground container production.
+The specific objectives of the project in 2003 are a revision of the original objectives, such that we are investigating whether or not pot-in-pot production of IMW native perennials results in improved growth, thus more production cycles, than conventional above-ground container production.

-1. We completed the follow-up study with a new graduate student, Guillermo Cardoso, to directly compare pot-in-pot production to conventional aboveground production.
-Potential nursery entrepreneurs interested in growing Intermountain native plants need this information to make an informed decision as to the most cost effective production approach.
-In the first year (2003) of this follow-up study we compared the conventional above-ground and pot-in-pot production systems using three wildflower species, desert 4 o’clock (Mirabilis multiflora), western columbine (Aquilegia caerulea), and palmer penstemon (Penstemon palmeri) in 1-gallon containers.
+We are conducting a followup study with a new graduate student to directly compare pot-in-pot production to conventional above-ground production.
+Potential nursery entrepreneurs interested in growing Intermountain native plants need this information to make an informed decision as to the most cost effective approach.
+We have set up a field study comparing the two production systems using three wildflower species, desert 4 o’clock (Mirabilis multiflora), western columbine (Aquilegia caerulea), and palmer penstemon (Penstemon palmeri) in one gallon containers.
 Each production block consists of 49 plants with two border rows along the W, E, and N sides.
 The three inner treatment rows consisted of five plants arranged N-S including the southmost plant at the edge of the plot.
-We chose this approach to evaluate the effect of aboveground exposure on edge plants.
+We chose this approach to evaluate the effect of above-ground exposure on edge plants.
 Species were randomly assigned to a row, and each paired treatment block was replicated six times.
-During the first season two production cycles were run, and for each five-week production cycle the graduate student measured total plant water loss once a week by weighing plants at predawn on two consecutive days, root zone temperature once a week, and stomatal conductance one time late in the production cycle.
-In 2004 the same experimental setup and data collection was followed, except with three new species, sticky geranium (Geranium viscossissimum), gooseberry globemallow (Spaeralcea gros-sularifolia), and Rocky Mountain penstemon (Penstemon strictus).
-The graduate student working on the second study is currently writing his thesis, but initial analysis of the data shows that pot-in-pot production created more favorable growing conditions.
-Temperatures of the plants in the PIP system were up to 10 C cooler than those grown above ground.
-We also observed that PIP-grown plants had lower total plant water use rates and higher stomatal conductances than those grown above ground.
-The integration of these responses in terms of growth showed that PIP-grown plants in the higher mountain species (Geranium viscossissimum and Aquilegia caerulea) were higher than those grown above ground.
-However, for the species found at lower, drier conditions, Mirabilis multi-flora and Spaeralcea grossularifolia), did not have more growth than those plants growing above ground.
-The two penstemon species (P. palmeri and P. strictus), were intermediate.
-The final report will be submitted when the graduate student working on this project has an acceptable draft completed.
+During this first season two production cycles were run, and for each five-week production cycle the graduate student measured total plant water loss once a week by weighing plants at predawn on two consecutive days, root zone temperature once a week, and stomatal conductance one time late in the production cycle.
+Initial results showed that the above-ground plants had much higher root zone temperature, upwards of 20 C, than those in the pot-in-pot system, with slightly higher water loss and lower conductance.
+The experiment will be repeated in 2004 with three new species run for three production cycles.

 Impacts and Contributions/Outcomes